TheSriram/canary/README.md

 # API

 The API is optional.
-Usually the canary-server is run via cron.
+Usually the canary-producer is run via cron.

 ```python